PragmaGOTech/magento-integration/README_EN.md

 3. Copy the contents of the `src` directory into the `app/code/Pragma` directory within the main Magento2 installation directory. **If the directory does not exist, create it.**

 After installation, run the following commands from the console:
-* bin/magento module:enable Pragma_PragmaPayAdminUi Pragma_PragmaPayCalculator Pragma_PragmaCore Pragma_PragmaFrontendUi Pragma_PragmaWebApi
+* bin/magento module:enable Pragma_PragmaPayAdminUi Pragma_PragmaPayCalculator Pragma_PragmaPayCore Pragma_PragmaPayFrontendUi Pragma_PragmaPayWebApi
 * bin/magento setup:upgrade
 * bin/magento setup:di:compile
 * bin/magento setup:static-content:deploy